The quality of the beaches

 In Salou, your best times will surely be spent on its beaches or along the coast.
 With over 9 kilometres of coastline, you will find urban, adapted, accessible beaches in Salou with full services.
 There are also stunning hidden coves sheltered by looming cliffs and pine forests, more peaceful and away from all the hustle and bustle.

 Salou has made a clear commitment to high quality and user-friendly services, to ensure that you have a great time there.
-Ponent Beach and Llevant Beach, within the town limits, are shining examples of the stamp of Family Tourist Destination that was awarded to Salou: they are totally accessible and have services for all members of the family.
+Ponent beach and Llevant beach, within the town limits, are shining examples of the stamp of Family Tourist Destination that was awarded to Salou: they are totally accessible and have services for all members of the family.

 Destination with quality and environmental certificates